explosion/spaCy/website/docs/usage/layers-architectures.md

 When the internal model is trained, the component can be used to make novel **predictions**.
-The [`predict`](/api/pipe#predict) function needs to be implemented for each subclass of `Pipe`.
+The [`predict`](/api/pipe#predict) function needs to be implemented for each subclass of `TrainablePipe`.
 In our case, we can simply delegate to the internal model's [predict](https://thinc.ai/docs/api-model#predict) function that takes a batch of `Doc` objects and returns a ~~Floats2d~~ array:

 ```python
 ### The predict method